mikependon/RepoDB.NET/pages/operations/merge.md

 # Merge

-This method is used to insert a new row (if not yet existing), or update an existing row from the database.
-The merge is controlled by the list of qualifier fields.
+This method is used to inserts a new row or updates an existing row in the table.
+This merge operation only works like upsert, it does not do any deletion.

 #### Code Snippets